isabella232/search-promote.en-1/help/c-searchpromote-release-notes/c-rn-04-26-12-version-88.md

 **Fixes and enhancements**

-* Fixed pushing a banner live using Stage Manager that resulted in broken Scene7 related functionality in live.
+* Fixed pushing a banner live using Stage Manager that resulted in broken Dynamic Media Classic related functionality in live.
 * Fixed an issue where editing a rule with the trigger "Query Parameter does not exist" was incorrectly translated to "Keyword contains".
 * Fixed an issue where you were unable to Edit Parameter the second time around.
 * Fixed an issue with Index Connector where two or more map definitions cannot point to the same metadata/field value.